yehia67/documentation/hub/0.1/introduction/overview.md

 IOTA is a distributed network of nodes that validate transactions and reach a consensus on those that are considered confirmed.
 Before a withdrawal or a deposit is accepted by the network, the corresponding [bundle](root://getting-started/0.1/introduction/what-is-a-bundle.md) must be confirmed.

-To avoid delays in confirmation, Hub [rettaches and promotes](root://iota-basics/0.1/concepts/reattach-rebroadcast-promote.md) transactions until they're confirmed.
+To avoid delays in confirmation, Hub [reattaches and promotes](root://iota-basics/0.1/concepts/reattach-rebroadcast-promote.md) transactions until they're confirmed.

 :::info:Want to learn more about consensus?
 Read about [the Tangle](root://the-tangle/0.1/introduction/overview.md).